 - -t TEAM: Operate the bomb for the indicated team.
-You should always provide this argument for several reasons: - It is required to log your successful attacks. - BUFBOMB determines the cookie you will be using based on your team name, just as the MAKE-COOKIE program does. - We have built features into BUFBOMB so that some of the key stack addresses you will need to use depend on your team's cookie. - -s: Send your solution to the grading server.
-Once you have determine the appropriate exploit string for one of the levels, rerun your bomb with this command line argument to have your exploit string sent to the grading server.
-It should then appear on the bomb status web page and you will receive credit for that level. - -h: Print list of possible command line arguments - -n: Operate in "Nitro" mode, as is used in Level 4 below.
+You should always provide this argument for several reasons: - It is required to log your successful attacks. - BUFBOMB determines the cookie you will be using based on your team name, just as does the program MAKECOOKIE. - We have built features into BUFBOMB so that some of the key stack addresses you will need to use depend on your team's cookie.

+-h: Print list of possible command line arguments

+-n: Operate in "Nitro" mode, as is used in Level 4 below.

 Your exploit strings will typically contain byte values that do not correspond to the ASCII values for printing characters.
 The program SENDSTRING can help you generate these raw strings.
 Its input is a hex-formatted string.
 In this format, each byte value is represented by two hex digits.
 For example, the string "012345" could be entered in hex format as "30 31 32 33 34 35."
-(Recall that the ASCII code for decimal digit x is $0 \times 3x$.)
+(Recall that the ASCII code for decimal digit x is $0 \times 3x$ .)
 Non-hex digit characters are ignored, including the blanks in the example shown.